Jurgen History, Family Crest & Coats of Arms

 The surname Jurgen was first found in this region.
 Families of this name were also found in various regions of Germany; it is likely that several branches of the family emerged independently when hereditary surnames came into common use.
 The earliest recorded bearer of the name was Everhardus filius Georgi, who was a resident of Hamburg in 1256.

-Important Dates for the Jurgen family
+Early History of the Jurgen family

 This web page shows only a small excerpt of our Jurgen research.
 Another 122 words (9 lines of text) covering the years 1256, 1471, 1559, 1588, 1715, 1810, 1811, and 1868 are included under the topic Early Jurgen History in all our PDF Extended History products and printed products wherever possible.